Grimes, Iowa

 Grimes is a city in Polk and Dallas counties in the U.S. state of Iowa.
 The population was 15,392 at the time of the 2020 Census.
-Grimes is part of the Des Moines metropolitan area.
+Grimes is part of the Des Moines-West Des Moines metropolitan area.

 History

-Grimes incorporated as a city on May 7, 1894.
+Grimes was founded in 1881 and became incorporated as a city on May 7, 1894.
 It is named after James W. Grimes, a former U.S. senator and the third governor of Iowa.